liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 # Advanced Portal Operation

-In this chapter we discuss several advanced features of Liferay Portal, including audit trails and portal maintainence, backup, and logging.
-Audit trails allow portal administrators to track the activities of portal users--this can be very useful for troubleshooting or figuring out who's resposible for certain actions that have taken place on your portal.
+In this chapter we discuss several advanced features of Liferay Portal, including audit trails and portal maintenance, backup, and logging.
+Audit trails allow portal administrators to track the activities of portal users--this can be very useful for troubleshooting or figuring out who's responsible for certain actions that have taken place on your portal.
 It's generally not much more complicated to maintain a running Liferay instance than it is to maintain the application server upon which it's running.
 However, Liferay provides tools